Fila Sophia

 Today’s Tea Party wants to send a similar message.
 Their confrontational, politically incorrect–often strident and distrustful–rallies trumpet, “We will not pay for this, because it is not what we asked for.”
 They feel overwhelmed by a remote Leviathan in Washington, where their voices are not heard.
 Rightly or wrongly they are frightened by a mammoth Federal government and would like to replace it at the local level.

-Why do they call themselves Occupiers?
+Why Occupiers?
 And why the tents?

 Today’s Tea Party protests the contradiction and “unconstitutionality” of taxation without representation, while Occupy decries the hypocrisy of social cost for private profit.
 The first was asking to be let ALONE.
 The second was asking to be let IN.